-Examples of Cycle 7 Observing With ALMA
+Examples of Cycle 9 Observing With ALMA

-In the following sections we provide a few examples of observations that could be done with ALMA during Cycle 7.
-Note that these examples use the sensitivities and capabilities of ALMA as they were known at the time of the Cycle 7 Announcement.
-Any astronomer proposing observations with ALMA should carefully check the published capabilities and sensitivities at the time of the Call for Proposals.
+In the following sections we provide a few examples of observations that could be done with ALMA this semester.
+Note that these examples use the sensitivities and capabilities of ALMA as they were known at the time of the Cycle 9 Pre-Announcement.
+Anyone proposing observations with ALMA should carefully check the published capabilities and sensitivities at the time of the Call for Proposals.